shiyeling/useradded/README.md

 # useradded
-scripts and configurations used to initialize new user account
+scripts and configurations used to initialize new user account under Linux distro.
+Actually fedora for now.